Severe Sleep Apnea

 What is Severe Sleep Apnea?

-Severe sleep apnea is considered the extreme form of obstructive sleep apnea (OSA), which describes a condition in which an individual’s airway becomes blocked repeatedly during sleep.
+Severe sleep apnea is considered the extreme form of sleep apnea, which describes a condition in which an individual’s airway becomes blocked repeatedly during sleep.
 In severe cases, the apnea-hypopnea index (AHI), which tallies the number of apneas (breathing pauses) and hypopneas (shallow breathing) observed per hour, typically exceeds 30, meaning that an affected person will have at least 30 stoppages in breathing per hour of sleep.

 There are three severe types of sleep apnea, and they all have distinctly different causes and characteristics: